-i OECD-G20 BEPS initiative
+OECD-G20 BEPS initiative

-In Ireland, certain elements of the BEPS package have already been enacted into domestic law, including CbCR and updating of transfer pricing legislation.
+In Ireland, certain elements of the BEPS package have already been enacted into domestic law, including CbCR, Pillar Two (as detailed below) and updating of transfer pricing legislation.
 In particular, several elements of OECD BEPS will be introduced through the MLI that has been agreed between participating countries including Ireland.
 In addition to the actions to be taken as part of BEPS, Ireland is required to adopt laws and regulations necessary to comply with rules contained in the ATAD (Directive (EU) 2016/1164).
-Ireland has implemented the CFC, exit tax and hybrid mismatch rules and is currently consulting on the interest limitation rules.
+Ireland has implemented the CFC, exit tax, hybrid mismatch rules and interest limitation rules to date.

-The CFC and exit tax and hybrid mismatch rules are discussed in further detail in Section II.i.
+The CFC and exit tax and hybrid mismatch rules are discussed in further detail under heading 'Capitalisation requirements'.